as1ndu/as1ndu/content/post/exploring-the-strains-of-front-running.md

 # Strains

-- On native asset markets
-- On synthetic markets.
+- Over-riding transactions

+- Escaping penalty.

+Enabled by time-dilation that cases information assymetry.

 # Cases where it isn't justified.
 - sniping